 Instead of canceling your membership, you may also choose to transfer your membership to another club location if you move.
 Though this option won’t appeal to everyone, you should consider whether your new location will provide you better access to club resources that will make your membership more useful.

 If your primary reason for ending your membership is because of a relocation, consider contacting Freedom Boat Club to determine whether a transfer makes more sense.

 Should You Cancel Your Freedom Boat Club Membership?

 Ultimately, the decision of whether to cancel your Freedom Boat Club membership or not is entirely up to you.
-Before deciding to cancel, carefully consider how much use you get out of your membership and weigh your access to services and other resources against the cost of monthly fees and fuel.
+Before deciding to cancel, carefully consider how much use you get out of your membership and weigh your unlimited access to services and other resources against the cost of monthly membership fees and fuel.

 While boat memberships have associated monthly fees, keep in mind that independent boat ownership comes with numerous associated costs, from depreciation to cleaning, maintenance, storage, repairs, and, in some places, fees for fuel access.